use-ink/ink-docs/docs/frontend/react/hooks/contracts/use-tx-payment-info.md

 # useTxPaymentInfo

 A hook for getting the partial fee and weight for a transaction before signing and sending.
+See [useink/utils helpers](/frontend/utils/pick#picktxinfo) for compatible functions that work well with this hook.

 ## Usage